-The cut and return field rheostats are enclosed in a single rigid steel case suitable for wall mounting, and should be so located as to be convenient to the operator.
+The field rheostats are enclosed in a rigid steel case suitable for wall mounting and should be located convenient to the operator's position.
 The holding bolt holes in the rear of the cabinet are of the buttonhole type so that the case may be easily hung on bolts screwed into a suitable support.
 Holes are provided in the bottom of the case for the insertion of conduit.
-All wiring is accomplished from the front of the cabinet by opening the hinged cover.
+All wiring is accomplished from the front of the cabinet by removing the cover.
 Front-connected terminals are provided.
-The stationary and moving contacts have a very large cross section, assuring cool operation and long life.
+The stationary and moving contacts are a very large cross section assuring cool operation and long life.